WuKunhuan/HKU_ENGG1340_Group_Project_wukunhuan/README.md

 ###  Make 24
     Form an expression with all the given value of each playing card using +, -, *, /, (). (in some modes also include ^, / and %) to form a result of 24.
 To have a better understanding of this game, please have a look on this Youtube video: https://www.youtube.com/watch?v=LyyHt7NfBxI

      ⭕️   Game rules
-     -    This game uses 1 single suit or more complete suits of the playing cards.
-     -    Each player gets 4 ~ 6 randomly selected cards from the suit in the beginning of the game.
-After that, they have to type in an expression which includes all of the given numbers exactly once, and one or more kinds of operators to make up the result of 24.
-There will be a possibility that a set of cards have no such solution of the expression.
-Players have to identify those cases correctly and choose to skip them (however, there will be a limit of chances for the player to skip a single question, so think it carefully before skipping).
-In case the player has skipped a non-solution question, some points will be given and the remaining chances to skip the question will not be reduced.
+    -    Each time the player gets 4 ~ 6 randomly selected cards, based on his or her game option.
+After that, the player has to type in an expression which includes all of the given numbers exactly once, and one or more kinds of operators to make up the result of 24.
+All the questions given are solvable.
-     -    For each correct expression formed by the player, a certain point will be given based on the time used for the question.
-The shorter the time used, the higher points for that question gained, so the Goal is to solve the question correctly and fast.
+     -    For each correct expression formed by the player, a certain point will be given based on the time used for the question, minimum 5 points and maximum 20 points.
+The shorter the time used, the higher points for that question gained, so the Goal is to solve the question correctly and fast at the same time.
-     -    A total set of the game includes certain rounds, e.x.
-5, 10 or 20, and the player can choose to play different rounds.
-Points from each game round will be accumulated to have the final point.
-Players can also choose to play with either 4, 5 or 6 random selected cards or a mix of them in the game, and the calculation of points will be varied.
+     -    A complete round consists of 5 questions.
+Points from each question will be accumulated to have the final point for the round, this means the maximum score available for a single round is 20 * 5 = 100.
+When the round is finished a scoreboard will be displayed at the end, consisting the overall score and the overall grade for the round.

      -    Bonus points will be available for specific achievements in this game, for example:
      ①  The player has finished questions correctly within a specific time ②  The player has finished questions correctly continuously for at least 3 times ③  The player has finished questions correctly within a specific time continuously for at least 3 times

      ⭕️   Features
-     -    This game has functions that can be used to generate random numbers, e.x. dealing cards       (Code requirement 1)
-     -    This game uses arrays, vectors and so on to store datas                                       (Code requirement 2)
-     -    This game uses dynamic memory management to store datas                                       (Code requirement 3)
-     -    This game supports loading/saving the game status with certain functions                      (Code requirement 4)
-     -    This game has different cpp files to store the program for different functions                (Code requirement 5)
-     -    This game is simple and fun.
-A well-looked user interface is available for players to see their poker cards and write the expression.
-     -    Additional features beyond the original game rules, e.x. bonus points, more operators, more cards, timer, are implemented to make this game more creative.
+    -    This game selects random question sets and assign random suits to the given cards provided in the calculation.
+This meets the code requirement 1: Generation of random game sets or events.
+     -    This game uses structs to store the player data in [Game saved] and [Game result] files.
+After that, when reloading games, the corresponding data will be stored in the struct in the main menu program.
+This meets the code requirement 2: Data structures for storing game status.
+     -    This game uses Vectors to store the numbers and operators provided by the player in the game.
+After that, in order to figure out whether the calculation result is 24, this game makes good use of the push_back (), pull_back (), back (), etc. vector functions to analyse the expression string entered by the player correctly.
+This meets the code requirement 3: Dynamic memory management.
+     -    This game supports loading / saving game progress, also outputting the game result after all 5 rounds, together with the [Game saved] and [Game result] files.
+Additionally, this game supports storing multiple users' game progress and result.
+Specially for the 24 calculation subgame, there are question banks provided in advance to store those questions that has solutions and load them for random questions in the game.
+This meets the code requirement 4: File input/output.
+     -    This game is one of the subgames in the 2-in-1 main menu.
+Under the main menu's program, there are both program files (.cpp) for the subgames.
+When compiling, it will use all the cpp files to generate the MainMenu program.
+This meets the code requirement 5: Program codes in multiple files.

+     -    This game is simple and fun, popular among Chinese kids.
+You can choose different game modes, calculating the traditional 4 numbers, also 5 numbers and 6 numbers' question sets.
+The more you practice with it, the higher the score will be!

      For more detail, please refer to the game help page in the program.

 ## Non-Standard C/C++ Libraries:
+    #include <time.h>
+    #include <limits>
+    #include <algorithm>
+    #include <unistd.h>
+    #include <chrono>
 ## Academy server used for testing
-    Academy11
+    academy21 server